 Kleinwort Hambros have no specific arrangements with any execution venues regarding payments that are made or received.
 This includes discounts, rebates or non-monetary benefits.

 Below is a summary of the Brokers used for all client orders, this has been broken down into individual assets and then by client categorisation (retail and professional), as required by applicable regulations.
-As noted above, it is also broken down by legal entity and (for the UK bank) into SGKH Clients and Kleinwort Benson Legacy Clients due to the fact that client orders are executed by different channels for these two groups of clients.
+As noted above, it is also broken down by legal entity and (for the UK bank) into SGKH Clients and Kleinwort Benson Legacy Clients due to the fact that client orders were executed by different channels for these two groups of clients during the reporting period.